Directly to the content

 • 1 tbsp olive oil with lemon juice and herbs

-Nutrient highlights: Iron, vitamin C, magnesium, vegetable protein, folic acid
+Nutritional highlights: Iron, vitamin C, magnesium, plant-based protein, folic acid

-• Oven vegetables made from sweet potatoes, broccoli and peppers
+• Oven-roasted vegetables of sweet potatoes, broccoli and bell peppers

 • 2 organic eggs or 150g tofu